ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

-Export your mesh as an OBJ file.
+Export your mesh as an OBJ, DAE, or X3D file.
-- UV coordinates are used in the pixel shaders.
+- UV coordinates are supported, kinda.
-- LoadMesh() will triangulate all n-gons
+- LoadMesh() will automatically triangulate n-gons.
-- If materials are exported, LoadMesh() will automatically separate it into a list of meshes, and colour them based on the mtl file.
+- If materials are exported in an OBJ, LoadMesh() will automatically separate it into a list of meshes to be put in a Thing, and colour them based on the mtl file.
 <br>
 Up axis is -Y, and Forward axis is Z.